-Ian Taylor Trekking only run a limited number of quality trips with the world class climbing Sherpa’s and western guides so we can keep consistency and safety to a maximum.
+Ian Taylor Trekking only run a limited number of quality trips each year.
+We work with world class climbing Sherpa’s and western guides so we can keep consistency and safety to a maximum.
 We also fix our own ropes on the head wall for your safety.
 READ SOME REVIEWS

-Island Peak is not a Trekking Peak
+Island Peak is Not a Trekking Peak

-You will be climbing at 6,000m/ 20,000 feet on a 50 – 70 degree angle with our own fixed ropes on challenging terrain at extreme altitude.
-As you can see in our Island Peak video, you need to come prepared for this Himalayan style mountaineering.
+You will be climbing at 6,000m/ 20,000 feet on a 50 – 70 degree angle on challenging terrain at extreme altitude.
+This is why we fix our own ropes.
+As you can see in our Island Peak video’s undoubtedly, you need to come prepared for Himalayan style mountaineering.
 We can help you.
 CONTACT US and learn more about our approach to climbing Island peak.

-We then conduction mountaineering training and then head to Island peak base camp for two nights.
+We then conduction mountaineering training before heading to Island peak base camp for two nights.
 This gives you more acclimatization along with time to do some additional mountaineering training.
 We have even more acclimatization moving up to Island Peak high camp at 5,500m/ 18,044 feet.
 Having all this acclimatization give us a 85% success rates on Island peak trips.
 We have the itinerary and team in place to give you the best chance at success.
 If you come fully trained and prepared you give yourself the best chance at making the summit.
 We will play our part by giving you the best itinerary and acclimatization.
 Check out some videos on Instagram page.

-Climb Island Peak with Professionals
+Climb Island Peak With Professionals

 What Technical Skills do I need to Climb Island Peak

 The key mountaineering training should be for going down the head wall.
 You will want your safety line with carabiner on the fixed line.
 The safety should be kept above the figure of 8 (descending device) as you abseil down.
 You need to be comfortable abseiling using a figure of 8 and learning to flip the figure of 8 over once you reach each anchor point.
 You need to make sure your safety line is tight as you find the next abseil.
 Once you have found the rope and you are safe with the figure of 8 to abseil, then and only then do you take the safety line from above the anchor point and place on the rope you are abseiling on.
-This training is important for your safety!!